-MercyCare Fostering Services was established in 1990 and works with, and for children and young people who are unable to live with their families and need care and support.
+MercyCare has a long history of providing fostering services extending back to 1990.
+Fostering Services works with, and for children and young people who are unable to live with their families and need care and support.

-Our service aims to provide care and support to children and young people who are unable to live with their families due to circumstances which have caused harm, such as abuse and neglect, or due to circumstances whereby families are not able to raise children consistently and safely, such as family illness and loss.
+Our service provides care and support to children and young people who are unable to live with their families due to circumstances which have caused harm, such as abuse and neglect, or due to circumstances whereby families are not able to raise children consistently and safely, such as family illness and loss.

 What is Foster Care?

-Foster care is recognised as just one type of care which is required for children and young people whose needs indicate that the best daily living arrangement is in a family-like setting where their day to day needs can be met.
+Foster care is recognised as just one type of care which is required for children and young people whose needs indicate the best daily living arrangement is in a family-like setting where their day-to-day needs can be met.

 Foster care means providing daily care in your own home for a child who is unable to live with their family.
-Foster parenting is provided by all types of people and family compositions - as long as a safe, caring, warm and nurturing living arrangement can be given.
+Foster Care is provided by all types of people and families - as long as it is a safe, caring, warm and nurturing home.

-MercyCare Fostering Services recruits, assesses and trains everyday people to become MercyCare foster parents.
-Once parents are ready to welcome a foster child, we work with both the child and foster family to ensure a suitable match for both.
-Each child and parent is provided with an individual MercyCare Case Worker who will support the placement, assist with development and provide advocacy.
+MercyCare Fostering Services recruits, assesses and trains everyday people to become MercyCare Foster Carers.
+Once Carers are ready to welcome a foster child, we work with both the child and foster family to ensure a suitable match for both.

-Here at MercyCare Fostering Services, we believe our greatest asset is our foster parents.
-By providing a stable day to day living environment they become the nurturers, supporters, and primary facilitators of development for their child.
-Foster carers offer a strong family base, guidance, flexibility to respond to their child’s needs, advocacy and foundations for strong relationships.
+We believe our greatest asset is our Foster Carers.
+By providing a stable day-to-day living environment they become the nurturers, supporters, and primary facilitators of development for their child.
+Foster Carers offer a strong family base, guidance, flexibility to respond to their child’s needs, advocacy and foundations for strong relationships.

 Who are MercyCare Foster Carers?